-Environmental Sustainability Policy is an update to our previous policy and focuses on our commitment to the highest environmental standards and fulfillment of our responsibility on climate action, protecting natural resources, limiting pollution and being transparent about our progress.
+Environmental Sustainability Policy is an updated policy that focuses on our commitment to the highest environmental standards and fulfillment of our responsibility on climate action, protecting natural resources, limiting pollution and being transparent about our progress.
 The Policy establishes best practices for IPG and individual employees to reduce our impact on the environment.

-Employee and Family Leave Policy offers a minimum of twelve weeks of leave at 100% pay for all employees globally, including primary and secondary caregivers.
+Employee and Family Leave Policy offers a minimum of 12 weeks of leave at 100% pay for all employees globally, including primary and secondary caregivers.
 This can be applied to parental leave as well as to care for a spouse or parent.
 Some of our agencies and IPG offer unlimited PTO.